The World Won't Stay Still: Programmable Evolution for Agent Benchmarks: Introduction

 \section{Introduction}

-LLM-powered agents interact with an environment — external data resources and tool interfaces — in which agents reason over external knowledge, make plans, and invoke tools in an interleaved manner~\cite{yao2023react,barres2025tau2,ALFRED20,yang2018hotpotqa}.
-Despite recent progress, most existing approaches typically evaluate agents in \textit{static} environments, characterized by fixed toolsets and fixed data schemas that specify accessible fields and entities in a deterministic fashion \cite{liu2023agentbench,qin2023toolllm,mialon2023gaia, zhou2023webarena,jimenez2023swe}.
-This assumption conflicts with real-world deployment, where environments evolve continuously and progressively: new capabilities are introduced incrementally, existing tools are iterated, and outdated tools are gradually deprecated.
-As a result, this gap inevitably hinders the comprehensive assessment of agents' adaptability to environment dynamics.
+Tool-calling agents operate over structured environments in which schemas, data entities, and tool interfaces jointly determine what information can be accessed and what actions can be executed~\citep{yao2023react,barres2025tau2,ALFRED20,yang2018hotpotqa}.
+Despite recent progress, existing approaches typically evaluate agents under \textit{static} environments, characterized by fixed toolsets and fixed data schemas that specify accessible fields and entities in a deterministic fashion \citep{liu2023agentbench,qin2023toolllm,mialon2023gaia, zhou2023webarena,jimenez2023swe}.
+This assumption simplifies benchmark design, but it limits our ability to assess how agents behave when capabilities are added, reorganized, or deprecated across environment versions.

-Recently, there has been growing interest in scaling agent environments to better evaluate agents' capabilities.
-However, previous work largely adopts simplified paradigms, scaling along a single axis (e.g., more tools or data) \citep{li2024autobencher, shi2025taskcraft, yao2024tau, chen2024learning} or focusing on curated discrete domains~\citep{zhang2025autoenv}.
-Although these approaches increase environmental variation, they fail to endow environments with evolutionary dynamics, as each environment is treated as an isolated snapshot.
-In addition, these approaches neglect the \textit{coherence} among the environment components— tools, data, and schemas —which are typically tightly integrated.
-For example, when adding an order-cancellation tool to an existing order-placement system, one would not typically design a new data schema from scratch.
-Instead, the cancellation functionality builds upon the existing order schema, data entities, and tool interfaces, which evolve jointly in a coherent manner.

-In this paper, we move beyond static collections of environments and introduce \textit{ProEvolve}, a framework that explicitly models the environment and evolve it in a programmable manner.
-By capturing structured transitions between successive environment versions, our framework enables programmable and automatic environment generation and task generation, paving the way for evaluating agents’ adaptability under environmental change.

-First, we investigate a crucial question: \textit{how to evolve environments in a controllable manner?} We identify two core challenges: 1) \textbf{Scalability versus Coherence}: scaling up environment elements while preserving coherent dependencies among them, and 2) \textbf{Dynamics versus Controllability}: generating evolutionary dynamics without sacrificing system control.
-Taking a step further, we reveal the underlying obstacle: since the environment elements and their relationships are not explicitly modeled, it becomes intractable to evolve them in a coherent and controllable manner.

-Second, to tackle the identified obstacle, we propose \textsc{ProEvolve}, a graph-based framework that models and evolves environments in a programmable and automated manner.
-Specifically, we design an environment graph where environment elements— schemas and data — are represented as nodes, with their relationships encoded as edges.
-Under this formalism, environment evolution is formulated as graph transformations, while task sandboxes can be cast as conditioned subgraph sampling. \textsc{ProEvolve} then employs agentic workflows to: (1) evolve and generate new environment variants, and (2) synthesize task sandboxes that adapt to dynamic environmental changes.
-Importantly, this process operates automatically while maintaining fine-grained control over evolution trajectories, environment complexity, and task difficulty.